retaildevcrews/istio/Notes.md

     3. Also show them burst metrics with `make check`
     4. Scale down
     > ?
 Any questions so far?
-6. [J/K ~10min, optional] Now lets show custom metrics from prometheus
+6. [J/K ~10min, optional, not too focused on wasm filter] Now lets show custom metrics from prometheus
     1. Deploy prometheus metrics server
     2. Explain the custom metrics in yaml file which prometheus is getting from NGSA /metrics endpoint
     3. Show scale and burst metrics with another load using custom metrics